Reforming our sector for the benefit of all

-Given that the construction sector employs close to 10% of the working population and contributes 7.2% of GDP, significant sums of money are now being invested by all levels of Government in the construction of new infrastructure to lead the economy out of a COVID-19 induced recession and to provide employment opportunities for thousands of workers made redundant from heavily impacted sectors such as retail and hospitality.
+Given that the construction sector employs close to 10 per cent of the working population and contributes 7.2 per cent of GDP, significant sums of money are being invested by all levels of government in the construction of new infrastructure to rebuild the Australian economy and provide employment opportunities for thousands of workers made redundant from heavily impacted sectors such as retail and hospitality.
 The rebuilding and prosperity of our nation are therefore heavily reliant on the strength and stability of the construction industry.
-Reliance on an industry where profits are declining, productivity has barely improved in 20 years, cost/time over-runs are commonplace, and many projects end in contractual dispute has the potential to be problematic.
+Reliance on an industry struggling to make a return on investment, where productivity has barely improved in 20 years, cost/time over-runs are commonplace, and many projects are ending in contractual dispute has the potential to be problematic.

 Many within the industry have long championed the need for fundamental change to the way in which projects are procured and delivered to address these problems.
-Initiatives such as the Construction Industry Leadership Forum (CILF) and Construction Industry Culture Taskforce (CICT) have resulted in some positive outcomes, but these initiatives intentionally don’t cover the whole of Australia and only apply to some industry sectors.
+Initiatives such as the Construction Industry Leadership Forum (CILF) and Construction Industry Culture Taskforce (CICT) have resulted in some positive outcomes, but these initiatives do not cover the whole of Australia and only apply to some industry sectors.

 The time has therefore come for a more holistic approach to tackling the Australian construction industry’s problems; an approach that covers all.

-We are leading the charge to develop a sustainable sector, through the publication of several key initiatives designed to promote debate, encourage collaboration and engage stakeholders from across the sector.
-The publications
+Through the publication of our thought leadership we aim to promote debate, encourage collaboration and engage stakeholders from across the sector.

 - Commitment to our Clients and the Construction Industry

 - Sustaining the infrastructure industry

 - Australian Constructors Association response to Infrastructure NSW scorecard.